 Regime change in Syria can lead to changes on many grounds.
-According to multiple sources including the British Broadcasting Corporation and Cable News Network, the Syrian regime change occurred, due to an astonishing offensive of twelve days that toppled Bashar al-Assad, earlier this month.
-The transitional government has the opportunity to make Syria, which is badly affected economically politically and in other terms and has been suffering from humanitarian crisis for a decade long civil war, more peaceful, inclusive, democratic and prosperous for all by addressing economic, political and other challenges and concerns.
-But it remains unclear whether there will be peace and whether it will be easier for Syria to move forward by addressing challenges and concerns.
+According to multiple sources including the British Broadcasting Corporation and Cable News Network, the Syrian regime change occurred due to an astonishing offensive of twelve days, toppling Bashar al-Assad earlier this month.
+The transitional government has the opportunity to make Syria, which is badly affected economically, politically and in other terms and has been suffering from the humanitarian crisis of the decade-long civil war, more peaceful, inclusive, democratic and prosperous for all by addressing economic, political and other challenges and concerns.
+But it remains unclear whether there will be peace and whether it will be easier for Syria to move forward by addressing diverse challenges and concerns.

-It is notable that there are economic, peace-oriented and other challenges and concerns in the days ahead.
+It is notable that there are economic, peace-oriented and other challenges and concerns in Syria.
 Addressing economic concerns and improving fragile economic conditions — including reviving disrupted economies, addressing economic downturn and providing economic opportunities — that fueled the fall of Bashar al-Assad, bringing stability and peace and de-weaponizing various regions of regional and global supply chains are crucial challenges.
-Additionally, ensuring inclusive governance, addressing the refuge crisis and addressing the dictatorial concerns of the Hayat Tahrir al-Sham or HTS, which were visible and sparked protest earlier this year, in Idlib, a city in northwestern Syria, during their rule, are also vital challenges to Syria.
-Among others, addressing corruption in government institutions and ensuring a transition political government will remain challenging.
+Additionally, ensuring inclusive governance, addressing the Syrian refugee crisis and addressing the dictatorial concerns of the Hayat Tahrir al-Sham or HTS that were visible and sparked protest earlier this year in Idlib, a city in northwestern Syria, are vital challenges to Syria.
+Among others, addressing corruption in government institutions and ensuring a transition political government will also remain challenging in the days ahead.

 Syria needs to address various challenges and concerns.
-Political prudence and effective plans may help address various challenges including economic and geopolitical challenges.
+Political prudence and effective plans may help address challenges including economic and geopolitical challenges.
 Effective diplomatic efforts may help withdraw economic sanctions imposed during the Assad regime.
-But avoiding the Idlib-style dictatorial ruling of the HTS will be helpful.
-Holding dialogues with different parties including other opposition parties may be helpful.
-The cooperative role of international actors, instead of military attacks on various targets, can help not only address various challenges but also reduce the chance of its fallibility into extremism.
+But avoiding the Idlib-style dictatorial ruling of the HTS is imperative.
+Holding dialogues with different parties within Syria may help address ethnicity-based and other challenges.
+The cooperative role of international actors, instead of military attacks on various targets, can help not only address various challenges but also reduce the chance of Syria’s fallibility into extremism.

 Amir M Sayem